hatunglam/id-jepa/README.md

 ## Project's codebase guide:

+- `base_idjepa/`
+  Contains the core ID-JEPA model components (context-target encoder, predictor, fusion) and training loop.

+- `latent_idjepa/`
-base_idjepa/            # Contains the core JEPA model (context-target encoder, predictor, fusion) and training loop latent_idjepa/          # Extension of base JEPA with variational latent bottleneck and latent fusion modules depth_estimation/       # Modules and scripts for fine-tuning JEPA on downstream depth estimation tasks
+  Extension of base JEPA with variational latent bottleneck and latent fusion modules.

-configs/
+- `depth_estimation/`
+  Modules and training scripts for fine-tuning JEPA on downstream depth estimation tasks.

+- `configs/config.json`
-  config.json           # Configuration file with training hyperparameters and model settings
+  Configuration file with training hyperparameters and model settings.

+- `dataset/`
-dataset/                # Data pipeline and dataloaders for NYUv2 and other RGB-D datasets
+  Data pipeline and dataloaders for NYUv2 and other RGB-D datasets.

+- `main_base.py`
+  Entry point to train the base ID-JEPA model (no latent variable).

+- `main_latent.py`
-main_base.py            # Entry point to train the base ID-JEPA model (no latent variable) main_latent.py          # Entry point to train the ID-JEPA model with variational latent space main_depth.py           # Entry point to fine-tune the JEPA encoder for depth estimation
+  Entry point to train the ID-JEPA model with variational latent space.

+- `main_depth.py`
+  Entry point to fine-tune the JEPA encoder for depth estimation.

+- `diagrams/`
-diagrams/               # Architecture diagrams used for documentation or README
+  Architecture diagrams used for documentation or the README.

+- `requirements.txt`
-requirements.txt        # Python dependencies for setting up the environment
+  Python dependencies for setting up the environment.

 To download the dataset:
 <pre>gdown --id 1WoOZOBpOWfmwe7bknWS5PMUCLBPFKTOw </pre>